usdoj-crt/beta-ada/_pages/law-and-regs/title-ii-2010-regulations.md

 ### Enactment of the ADA and Issuance of the 1991 Regulations

 On July 26, 1990, President George H.W.
-Bush signed into law the ADA, a comprehensive civil rights law prohibiting discrimination on the basis of disability.{% fn 1 %}The ADA broadly protects the rights of individuals with disabilities in employment, access to State and local government services, places of public accommodation, transportation, and other important areas of American life.
+Bush signed into law the ADA, a comprehensive civil rights law prohibiting discrimination on the basis of disability.{% fn 1 %} The ADA broadly protects the rights of individuals with disabilities in employment, access to State and local government services, places of public accommodation, transportation, and other important areas of American life.
 The ADA also requires newly designed and constructed or altered State and local government facilities, public accommodations, and commercial facilities to be readily accessible to and usable by individuals with disabilities.
 42 U.S.C.
 12101 _et seq_.
 Section 204(a) of the ADA directs the Attorney General to issue regulations implementing part A of title II but exempts matters within the scope of the authority of the Secretary of Transportation under section 223, 229, or 244. _See_ 42 U.S.C.
 12134.
 Section 229(a) and section 244 of the ADA direct the Secretary of Transportation to issue regulations implementing part B of title II, except for section 223. _See_ 42 U.S.C 12149; 42 U.S.C.
 12164.
 Title II, which this rule addresses, applies to State and local government entities, and, in subtitle A, protects qualified individuals with disabilities from discrimination on the basis of disability in services, programs, and activities provided by State and local government entities.
 Title II extends the prohibition on discrimination established by section 504 of the Rehabilitation Act of 1973, as amended, 29 U.S.C.
 794, to all activities of State and local governments regardless of whether these entities receive Federal financial assistance.
 42 U.S.C.
 12131B65.

 Title III prohibits discrimination on the basis of disability in the activities of places of public accommodation (businesses that are generally open to the public and that fall into one of twelve categories listed in the ADA, such as restaurants, movie theaters, schools, day care facilities, recreational facilities, and doctors' offices) and requires newly constructed or altered places of public accommodation—as well as commercial facilities (privately